-Will low-price contracting make us all losers?
+How low-price contracting makes us all losers

 We are seeing a procurement strategy shift for technical and professional services bids brought about by procurement officials using lowest price, technically acceptable (LPTA) evaluation criteria rather than the more traditional best-value tradeoff criteria.